Unmarry: Production

 Unmarry was directed by Jeffrey Jeturian and was written by Chris Martinez and Therese Cayaba.
 The film was a co-production of Quantum Films at Cineko Films.

 The story for the film was first conceptualized in 2022 and took three years to be finished.
 It is based on the experience of Josabeth Alonso, a lawyer by profession and one of the executive producers of the film, on handling annulment cases since the late 1980s.

 Release

-Unmarry is set to be released on December 25, 2025 in cinemas in the Philippines as one of the official eight entries of the 2025 Metro Manila Film Festival.
+Unmarry was released on December 25 in cinemas in the Philippines as one of the official eight entries of the 2025 Metro Manila Film Festival.